T4t4ru/webcamera/README.md

 Launch the bot using Python:

-В боте Telegram вы можете использовать следующие команды:
+In the Telegram bot, you can use the following commands:

-* `/start` - Приветственное сообщение
+* `/start` - Welcome message
-* `/webcam` - Получить снимок с веб-камеры
+* `/webcam' - Get a picture from a webcam